The Best XCOM 2 Mods16 Jul 2020 0

 With lots of other little tweaks like Soldiers being able to use any combination of primary and secondary weapons, equipping secondary weapons as primaries, and introducing a new rank above Colonel, Musashi’s RPG Pack is great for drastically changing the game.
 Musashi recommends that you play with a selection of other mods that are included on the mod page.

-Instant Avenger Menus by BlueRaja
+Instant Avenger Menus

 Whoosh!
 Oh, wait, forgot to put something in the Resistance Ring.
 Whoosh!
 Whoosh!
 Dammit, bond available.
 Whoosh!
 Whoosh!
 Research completed.
 Whoosh!